lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/index.rst

    :math:`y = xW^T + b`, where :math:`x` is the input, :math:`W` is the weight matrix,
    and :math:`b` is the optional bias vector.
 It inherits from BaseLayer.

+   Initializes the Linear layer.

+   :param input_size: The number of features in the input tensor (the
+                      size of the last dimension).
+   :param output_size: The number of features in the output tensor.
+This
+                       determines the number of neurons in the layer.
+   :param bias: If True, an additive bias vector 'b' is included in the
+                linear transformation.
+Defaults to True.
+   :param gain_weight: Scaling factor applied to the initialized weights
+                       (:math:`W`).
+Defaults to 1.0.
+   :param gain_bias: Scaling factor applied to the initialized biases
+                     (:math:`b`).
+Defaults to 1.0.
+   :param init_method: The method used for initializing the weights and
+                       biases (e.g., "He", "Xavier", "Normal").
+Defaults
+                       to "He".

    .. py:method:: get_layer_info() -> str